-1800 will respond "Off" to indicate that call progress has been turned off.
+The 1800 will respond "Call Progress Enabled/Disabled" to indicate that call progress has been turned on or off respectively.

 3. Repeat key sequence to change.

 VOICE REPETITIONS

 The voice repetitions is the number of times the 1800 will recite the alarm message per phone call when it dials out.
 This can be programmed from 1 to 10 repetitions.
 The default value is 3 repetitions.